 Once everything was dry and completed, I ironed the backside of the handkerchief to rid all wrinkles.
 Then I cut the fabric into 5″ x 10″ strips to make cocktail napkins.
 I folded and ironed the strips in half.

 How to use Fabric Fusion to make napkins:

 Creating small folds on all the edges, I used a thin line of fabric fusion to create a clean hemmed look.

 Depending on what kind of glue needs you may have, you can cut your bottle top at different heights (thin, medium or thick).

 Next, gently squeeze the bottle and create a straight line of glue to adhere the fabric together.
 Allow the glue to dry fully.
 Glue creates a permanent bond between fabrics and other embellishments.
 And if you have any spills or mess-ups, you can clean it with soap and water before it dries.

 Fold the fabric in half and apply another line of fabric fusion along the perimeter.

 Allow to fully dry.

-Because I used fabric fusion, these are not washable, but if you have the patience to sew this could be easily washed.
-I use these more as decorative cocktail or dinner napkins when friends come over, as opposed to wiping up big spills.
+Since I used acrylic paint with textile medium, you are able to wash them!
+However, I use mine more as decorative cocktail or dinner napkins when friends come over, as opposed to wiping up big spills.

-Interested in my many other marbled projects?
-You can check out some of these!
+Interested in some of my other marbled projects?
+You can check these!